facebookresearch/personal-timeline/README.md

 3. Unzip the downloaded file and copy the directory `posts` sub-folder to the above folder.
 The `posts` folder would sit directly under the facebook folder.

+# Step 2: Dev Environment prep
+1. Start elasticsearch server by running the following command from the root directory of the downloaded elasticsearch server in Step 0:
+    ```bin/elasticsearch```

-# Step 2: Import your photo data to SQLite (this is what will go into the episodic database)
+# Step 3: Import your photo data to SQLite (this is what will go into the episodic database)

 Run:
     ```